KeenanLukeOM/alchemix-v3-docs/docs/dev/alchemist/alchemist-contract.md

 <details>
   <summary>protocolFee</summary>

-  - **Description** - the fee on user paid to the protocol.
+  - **Description** - the fee percentage (expressed in BPS) on users paid to the protocol.
 The fee is taken from collateral during redepmtions, or from collateral when users pay down their non-earmarked debt
   -	**Type** - uint256
   - **Used By**
     - [`burn(uint256 acountId, uint256 recipientId)`](/dev/alchemist/alchemist-contract#UserActions_burn)